decentralized-identity/didcomm.org/docs/pr-guide.md

 3. If update is a `fix`
     * the version must be the same
     * make changes in existing `site/content/protocols/<protocol-name>/<protocol-version>/readme.md`
-    * send a PR to the main branch
+    * send a pull request to the `main` branch
     * add `[fix]` postfix to the PR title
 4. If update is a `compatible change`
     - define a new version where minor part must be incremented (for example, from 0.1 to 0.2)
     - copy the previous readme.md to the new folder `site/content/protocols/<protocol-name>/<new-protocol-version>`
     - make changes in the `readme.md`
-    - send a PR to the main branch
+    - send a pull request to the `main` branch
     - add `[compatible]` postfix to the PR title
 5. If update is a `non-compatible change`
     - define a new version where major part must be incremented (for example, from 0.1 to 1.0)
     - copy the previous `readme.md` to the new folder `site/content/protocols/<protocol-name>/<new-protocol-version>`
     - make changes in the `readme.md`
-    - send a Pull Rrequest to the main branch
+    - send a pull request to the `main` branch
     - add `[non-compatible]` postfix to the PR title
+6. Wait until all CI checks are complete, and fix the errors if there are any.

 ## Details
 #### Protocol Name
-`<protocol-name>` folder — It's the name of your protocol.
-It follows SLUG pattern and may consist of only lower cased latin letters, digits and `-` as separator e.g `my-cool-protocol`.
-Must be unique.
+`<protocol-name>` folder — the name of your protocol.
+* It follows SLUG pattern and may consist of only lower cased latin letters, digits and `-` as separator e.g `my-cool-protocol`.
+* It must be unique.
 For example, `my-protocol` and `myprotocol` are the same.

 #### Protocol Version
 `<protocol-version>` folder — follows [semver](https://github.com/hyperledger/aries-rfcs/blob/main/concepts/0003-protocols/README.md#semver-rules-for-protocols) without patch version.
-Two digits (major and minor version) separated by `.` e.g `1.0`.
+It must consist of two digits (major and minor versions) separated by `.`, e.g `1.0`.

 #### Metadata